SaraSanSan/Data-analyst-learning/Data-Analyst_Notes/IBM_5_CareerOpportunities&DataAnalysisInAction.md

     We're using DIAGNOSTIC analysis because we are answering the question "Why did it happen?", taking the insights from descriptive analytics to dig deeper to find the cause of the outcome.

+---

+CASE STUDY: Credit Card Fraud
+Enviado el 16 de julio de 2023

+- List at least 5 (five) data points that are required for the analysis and detection of a credit card fraud.
+(3 marks)

+    1) IP address
+    2) Shipping address
+    3) Transaction Date
+    4) Transaction Time
+    5) Transaction Value

+- Refer to the data table below and identify 3 (three) errors/issues that could impact the accuracy of your findings.
+(3 marks)

+    1) Two cells in the "IP Address" column are empty.
+    2) The format of the dates in the "Transaction Date" column is not the same in all cells, causing inconsistency.
+    3) One cell in the "Transaction Value" column is empty.

+- Refer to the data table below and identify 2 (two) anomalies or unexpected behaviors, that would lead you to believe the transaction may be suspect.
+(2 marks)

+    "johnp" suddenly:
+    1) Changes his IP address, but with the same IP address he choose three different shipping addresses.
+    2) Changes his IP address and he makes higher transaction values (plus: the three of them in the same night).

+- Briefly explain your key take-away from the provided data visualization chart.
+(1 mark)

+    This graph shows us three purchase histories of three different users.
+While "davidg" maintains a constant line, "johnp" and "ellend" show an anomalous increase in the value of their transactions (which we should investigate).

+- Identify the type of analysis that you are performing when you are analyzing historical credit card data to understand what a fraudulent transaction looks like.
+Hint: The four types of Analytics include: Descriptive, Diagnostic, Predictive, Prescriptive.
+(1 mark)

+    We're using DESCRIPTIVE analysis because we are answering the question "what happened?" over a given period of time by summarizing past data and helping provide essential insights into past events.